In this studio session In this session, you will try to verify the equation

 speed as close to the wall of the straight pipe as you can measure is 0.6 m/s.

-- What is the speed of the liquid in the middle of the pipe
+- For the viscous flow how does the speed of the liquid in the middle of

 profile without friction.